reecegeese/startup/notes.md

 font-weight: bold; makes text bold
 display: flex chnages the display to flex whichs places stuff in rows
-flex-direction: column changes the flex's direction to columns
+flex-direction: column changes the flex's direction to columns javascript takes priority over css id takes priority over class this is because css does the smallest thing last for id is last and stays

 javascript arrays